 Marijuana wars: Violent Mexican drug cartels turn Northern California into ‘The Wild West’

-COVELO, Calif. — Mexican drug cartels are horning in on America's burgeoning multi-billion-dollar marijuana industry, illegally growing large crops in the hills and valleys of Northern California.
+COVELO, Calif. — Mexican drug cartels are muscling in on America's burgeoning multi-billion-dollar marijuana industry, illegally growing large crops in the hills and valleys of Northern California.

 The state legalized marijuana in 2016 for adult recreational use, yet the black market continues to thrive with thousands of illegal grows.
 Criminal syndicates, in turn, are cashing in across the U.S. on the "green gold rush."

-They're undercutting prices of legalized products offered by permitted farmers who follow the rulegs and pay taxes.
+They're undercutting prices of legalized products offered by permitted farmers who follow the rules and pay taxes.

 And they're exploiting workers, robbing and shooting adversaries, poisoning wildlife and poaching water in a state fighting widespread drought and devastating wildfires.